Jawz84/Blog/PowerShell Contributing.md

 > - An Integrated Development Environment that supports C#, like VSCode or Visual Studio
 > - C# knowledge

+PowerShell as an engine and a language is entirely written in C#.
-When you solve an issue from the PowerShell/PowerShell repo by submitting code, you can make people's lives easier!
+When you solve an issue from the PowerShell/PowerShell repo by submitting C# code, you can make people's lives easier!

 Depending on your level of C# knowledge and experience, pick an issue that suits you, and let others know by commenting on the issue, that you would like to take it on.